carlomartino/764541/README.md

 * Accuracy, which measures the overall correctness of a model by calculating the percentage of True labels (Negative and Positives) over the total amount of observations
 * Precision, which focuses on the model's ability to identify True Positives and minimize False Positives errors.
 * The F1 Score, which combines Precision and Recall, another metric that helps minimize False Negatives, to give an overall balanced evaluation.
+After calculating those, the Random Forest classifier ended up being the more accurate one, therefore we decided to proceed with it and launch another grid search for it.

 **4) Results**

-In order to see the results and be able to interpret them and derive our conclusions, we created a final data frame of the songs contained in the Test set, attaching to the audio features the predicted Popularity Score based on the Regression model and the predicted Popularity Class based on the Classification.
+In order to see the results and be able to interpret them and derive our conclusions, we created a final data frame of the songs contained in the Test set, attaching to the audio features the predicted Popularity Score based on the Regression model.
 We decided to consider the top 20 songs based on the Regression predictions and analyze the audio features of those to see whether or not there were similarities that could show us an ideal profile of a future hit song.
-Based on our results, we noticed that popular songs tend to have considerable danceability and energy, be of the XX genre, and…
+Based on our results, we noticed that popular songs tend to have considerable danceability and energy and be of the K-Pop genre.
+On the other hand, the valence seems to be quite diverse, as well as the ...

 **5) Conclusions**